Knowledge workers are taking over.

 Knowledge workforce outnumbers industrial

-Throughout the developed world knowledge workers already outnumber industrial and agricultural workers.
+In the developing world knowledge workers already outnumber industrial and agricultural workers.
 In more advanced countries they outnumber these two groups added together.

 Knowledge worker is a new idea